Xenonesis/Chatty/README.md

 ```

 This single command will:
+- ✅ Kill any previous server instances on ports 3000 & 8000
 - ✅ Set up Python virtual environment (if needed)
 - ✅ Install Python dependencies automatically
 - ✅ Run database migrations